KSoft-Si/ksoftapi.sk/examples.md

 * Vixio - https://github.com/iBlitzkriegi/Vixio

-This example is using Vixio 2 pre release 2, it will display an embed with a title, the subreddits, votes and the image.
+This example is using Vixio 2 pre release 2.

-Thanks to GamingGeek for this example.
+Thanks to Ender for this example.

-If you wish to submit a example, please add it and create a pull request and we will take a look at it!
+ ## If you wish to submit a example, please add it and create a pull request and we will take a look at it!